If you’re seeking to find high-quality Andean textiles, here are some places near Cusco that are not to miss.

-I recommend that you get ahold of EnthoCo, an organization run by North America expat Scott Lite and his Peruvian wife Isabella Vicente.
+I recommend that you get ahold of EnthoCo, an organization run by U.S. expat Scott Lite and his Peruvian wife Isabella Vicente.
 Along with organizing workshops and tours across the jungles and Andes of Peru, they also offer trips into the Mapacho Valley for those who are interested in the weaving traditions, plants, and indigenous wisdom of the jungles and the Andes.
-To find out more about their tours, visit here: EthnoCo website.

-From Calca, take a collectivo (shared van) to the town of Ayamparis, about 2 hours away.
+From Calca, take a colectivo (shared van) to the town of Ayamparis, about two hours away.
 From Ayamparis, you’ll need to wait for another bus (which usually only passes through in the morning) that will take you into the Mapacho Valley.

-As of yet, there is very little infrastructure for tourism within the Mapacho valley.
+As of yet, there is very little infrastructure for tourism within the Mapacho Valley.
 Therefore, we recommend you make this into a day trip unless you don’t mind staying in a basic hostel or camping at the hot springs.
-And be sure to leave from Calca by 8-9am in order to give yourself enough time to spend at the springs, and to visit weavers in the communities of Chimor, Bon Bon, or Parabamba.
+And be sure to leave from Calca by 8-9am in order to give yourself enough time to spend at the springs, and to visit artisans in the communities of Chimor, Bon Bon or Parabamba.

 The Potato Park

-In the mountains above the Sacred Valley of Peru lies an expansive territory where communities live in the way that they traditionally have for many years.
-It’s a great place to visit for the day if you want to learn about traditional agriculture, weaving, go hiking, learn about Andean traditions, and learn about medicinal plants.
+In the mountains above the Sacred Valley of Peru lies an expansive territory where communities carry on a traditional lifestyle.
+It’s a great place to visit for the day if you want to learn about traditional agriculture, weaving, go hiking, learn about Andean traditions and medicinal plants.

-They collect wool from their own llamas, alpacas, and sheep in order to make stunning garments that are colored with natural dies which they produce from plants that grow in the region.
+They collect wool from their own llamas, alpacas and sheep in order to make stunning garments that are colored with natural dies.

-Chinchero is a great village to visit in order to find more out about Andean weaving, because of its proximity to Cusco, and because many weavers are well-organized.
-The Centro de Textiles Tradicionales del Cusco (The Cusco Textile Center) is one organization that helped bring weavers together by empowering traditional weavers by providing training, and a platform for selling their art.
-Nilda Callañaupa Alvarez, who helped to start the collective, has written several books about weavers in the Sacred Valley, including one about the weavers of Chinchero.
+Not far from Cusco city, Chinchero is a great village to discover more about Andean weaving.
+The Centro de Textiles Tradicionales del Cusco (The Cusco Textile Center) is one organization that helps bring weavers together by empowering traditional weavers.
+The artisans receive training and a platform to sell their art.
+Nilda Callañaupa Alvarez, who helped start the collective, has written several books about weavers in the Sacred Valley, including one about the weavers of Chinchero.

 How to get there and when to go

-Chinchero is located about 45 minutes away from Cusco.
-Since Chinchero is on the way to Urubamba can take any collectivo going in this direction and get off when you pass through Chincero.
-You can also hire a private taxi from Cusco.
+Chinchero is located about 45 minutes from Cusco.
+Since Chinchero is on the way to Urubamba, visitors can take any colectivo going in this direction.
+Ask your driver to advise you when the Chincero stop is near.
+Private taxis are also available

 Baratillo Saturday Market, Cusco

-If you want to invest in something that is rich in history, then this is a good place to go.
-The huge market takes up more than 15 city blocks, and there are 4 streets dedicated exclusively to textiles.
+For a historically rich experience, this is a great destination.
+The huge market takes up more than 15 city blocks, and there are four streets dedicated exclusively to textiles.

-You’ll find a wide variety of garments, from handmade and naturally died clothing, to machine made synthetic sweaters.
-If you are not experienced at telling the differences between high-quality and low-quality textiles, bring a knowledgeable friend if you can.
+You’ll find a wide variety of garments: from handmade and naturally dyed clothing, to machine made synthetic sweaters.
+If you are not experienced at telling the differences between high-quality and low-quality Andean textiles, bring a knowledgeable friend or ask a local to accompany you.